kmnis/kmnis.github.io/_posts/2021-02-13-different-methods-to-represent-chemical-molecules.md

 - mol2
 - InChi/InChiKey
 - Open Babel
+- JSME
 - RdKit
 - DeepChem
-- ECFP Fingerprints
 - Atomic Features
+- Bond Features
 - Adjacency Matrix
+- ECFP Fingerprints
+- DFT Properties (Optional)
+- NWChem (Optional)
+- VMD (Optional)
-- NWChem -->
+- GCN -->

 ### SMILES String
 SMILES (Simplified molecular-input line-entry system) is a line notation method to represent molecules as well as reactions.
 It is also the most common method to represent molecules because of its simplicity and readability to the human eye.